computationalAstroUAM/resources/steps2github.md

 ## Track upstream: keeping your copy up-to-date with the main one

 This instructions follow the recommendations on [syncing a fork from GitHub](ttps://help.github.com/articles/syncing-a-fork/).
-To make sure that your version remains up to date with the main version, set the upstream tracking on the command line:
+To make sure that your version remains up to date with the main version, set the upstream tracking on the command line (chenge master to main if your branch is called main instead):

 `git remote add --track master upstream https://[git username]@github.com/computationalAstroUAM/[repo name]`